Club León

-Club León is a Mexican professional football club based in León, Guanajuato, that competes in Liga MX, the top division of Mexican football.
-The club was founded in 1944 as Unión-León, after the merger of Unión de Curtidores and the Selección de Guanajuato.
+Club León is a professional football club based in León, Guanajuato.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio León.
+Founded in 1944 as Unión-León, after the merger of Unión de Curtidores and the Selección de Guanajuato.

-León has won 8 Liga MX titles, 5 Copa MX titles and 5 Campeón de Campeones.
-After winning the league and cup in 1949, it became the first Mexican campeonísimo.
-Internationally, León won one CONCACAF Champions League in 2023.
+Domestically, Club León has won eight Liga MX titles, five Copa MX titles and five Campeón de Campeones.
+After winning the league and cup in 1949, it became the first Mexican Campeonísimo.
+Internationally, it has won one CONCACAF Champions League.

-The club was relegated to the Primera División 'A' de México in 2002 and was a consistent contender for promotion, but failed to advance in the playoffs.
-León was promoted in the Clasura 2012 and won the Liga MX's Apertura 2013.
+The club was relegated to Primera División A in 2002 and was a consistent contender for promotion, but failed to advance in the playoffs.
+León was promoted in the Clasura 2012 and won the Apertura 2013 in Liga MX.
 They defended their league championship in Clausura 2014, earning them the title of "bicampeones".
 The team has partnerships with Fox Sports Latinoamérica in Mexico and Telemundo Deportes in the United States.
 Since 2016, TUDN holds the U.S. broadcasting rights to León home games.
 León is ranked No. 29 in the IFFHS Central and North America's best clubs of the 20th century.